Defining A Blizzard – What It Is, How It Occurs, And The Dangers Associated With It

 3. A strong low-pressure system

 The elements needed can also occur on a more localized level.
-No matter what the scale, how a blizzard form remains the same, which we will describe in the following paragraph.
+No matter what the scale, how a blizzard forms remains the same, which we will describe in the following paragraph.

-Blizzards occur almost exclusively in the Northern Hemisphere as they favor the conditions necessary for the growth of this intense type of storm.
-As a result, the warm air originates from the south at the Tropics and the cold air from the north at the Polar Regions.
+Blizzards occur most often in the Northern Hemisphere, where the conditions are especially favorable for the development of this intense type of storm.
+As a result, the warm air usually originates from the south near the tropics, while the cold air comes from the north near the polar regions.

-It starts with a low-pressure system that develops near the vicinity of warm & humid, as well as cold air masses.
-As it strengthens, it draws in the cold air from the north and also the warm air from the south.
+It starts with a low-pressure system that develops in the vicinity of warm, humid air and cold air masses.
+As it strengthens, it draws in the cold air from the north and the warm air from the south.

-The air that is sucked in by the low-pressure cell rotates counterclockwise around the center of the system.
-When the two air masses come in contact, the cold & dense air is forced underneath lighter warm & moist air.
+The air that is drawn in by the low-pressure cell rotates counterclockwise around the center of the system.
+When the two air masses come into contact, the cold and dense air is forced underneath the lighter warm and moist air.

-As the humid air rises, it condensates and forms water droplets, which fall through the layer of freezing air below it.
-The cold air turns the raindrops into ice pellets, snow, or freezing rain, which, along with the snow and ice already on the ground, gets picked up by the wind.
+As the humid air rises, it cools and condenses to form water droplets or ice crystals.
+Depending on the temperature profile of the air below, this moisture can fall as snow, ice pellets, or freezing rain, which, along with any snow and ice already on the ground, can then get picked up by the wind.

-If the collision between the warm and cold air is strong enough, with a large difference in temperature between them, it will strengthen the low-pressure system even further, causing wind speeds to increase and create the conditions favorable for the formation of a blizzard.
+If the collision between the warm and cold air is strong enough, with a large difference in temperature between them, it can strengthen the low-pressure system even further, causing wind speeds to increase and create conditions favorable for the formation of a blizzard.

 These conditions are often assisted by geographical features such as mountains or valleys, which can funnel and strengthen the wind speeds to help create blizzard conditions.

 It is important to note that a blizzard can also occur on a local scale.
-The warm moist air from a lake (a high-pressure system) can come in contact with freezing air over land (a low-pressure system), combine around a low-pressure cell, and strengthen to form a blizzard.
+For example, warm, moist air moving over a relatively warmer lake can pick up moisture, then come into contact with freezing air over land, where strong winds and low-pressure conditions can help create blizzard conditions.

 Effects Of A Blizzard

 The effects of a blizzard can be widespread and devastating.
-Its biggest danger, though, is the speed at which it occurs.
+Its biggest danger, though, is the speed at which it can develop.
 This endangers life and causes damage on a variety of fronts.
 Here are just a few examples:

 1) Injury And Loss Of Life